carbon-language/carbon-lang/docs/design/generics/terminology.md

 Note that type constraints can be a restriction on one type parameter or associated type, or can define a relationship between multiple types.

-## Type-of-type
+## Facet type

-A type-of-type is the type used when declaring some type parameter.
+A facet type is the type used when declaring some type parameter.
 It foremost determines which types are legal arguments for that type parameter, also known as [type constraints](#type-constraints).
-For template parameters, that is all a type-of-type does.
+For template parameters, that is all a facet type does.
 For generic parameters, it also determines the API that is available in the body of the function.

 ## References